tawanamohammadi/TawanaX-Agent/README.md

 - GitHub: https://github.com/tawanamohammadi

 ## Acknowledgements
-Special thanks to Saloumeh for unwavering support and inspiration.
+With profound gratitude to Saloumeh — your steadfast support, vision, and presence elevate this work.
-This project is lovingly developed for you.
+This project is dedicated to you with admiration and love.